Coordinació Catalana de Colònies, Casals i Clubs d'Esplai

 Coordinació Catalana de Colònies, Casals i Clubs d’Esplai (CCCCCE) is a Catholic youth organization in Catalonia.
 CCCCCE is one of the biggest members of the Catalan youth council (Consell Nacional de la Joventut de Catalunya) and a member of the Catholic umbrella of youth organizations Fimcap.

 Structure

 CCCCCE is an umbrella organization for the youth work in the Catholic Catalan dioceses.
+It is structured as a confederation of several distinct entities that work in leisure education, associative promotion, and social education across different Catalan dioceses.
+Rather than a single hierarchical organization, it functions as a secretariat that aggregates federations of Christian leisure centers (Centres d'Esplais Cristians), training schools (Escoles de Formació, Escoles de l'Esplai), and service-providing entities (Serveis Colònies de Vacances).
+Its primary components include the Moviment de Centres d'Esplai Cristians Catalans (MCECC), the Fundació Esplai Girona - Mare de Déu del Mont, the Fundació Verge Blanca, the Fundació Santa Maria de Siurana, the Fundació Croera, and the Fundació d'Esplais Santa Maria de Núria, all of which maintain their own operational structures while coordinating under the CCCCCE umbrella.

 History

 CCCCCE was founded in 1957.
 CCCCCE introduced as first organization in Catalonia the concept of "clubs d'esplais" (English: "leisure clubs").
 Later this concept became a model for other youth movements in Catalonia.